 - use curb cuts as a means of navigating from roadways to sidewalks or sidewalks to sidewalks.
 Jumping curbs can cause damage to the Utility Vehicle and compromise vehicle control.

-Utility Vehicles must be operated in compliance with the manufacturer's instructions and warnings, and driven at a safe speed given the operating conditions.
+Operate Utility Vehicles in compliance with the manufacturer's instructions and warnings, and drive at a safe speed given the operating conditions.